Walmart: 1945–1969: Early history

+The Walmart Cheer is a daily, energetic team-building ritual created by founder Sam Walton in 1975.

 In 1945, businessman and former J. C. Penney employee Sam Walton bought a Ben Franklin store branch from the Butler Brothers.
 His primary focus was selling products at low prices to get higher-volume sales at a lower profit margin, portraying it as a crusade for the consumer.
 He experienced setbacks because the lease price and branch purchase were unusually high, but he was able to find lower-cost suppliers than those used by other stores and was consequently able to undercut his competitors on pricing.
 Sales increased 45% in his first year of ownership to in revenue, which increased to $140,000 the next year and $175,000 the year after that.
 Within the fifth year, the store was generating $250,000 in revenue.
 The lease then expired for the location and Walton was unable to reach an agreement for renewal, so he opened up a new store at 105 N. Main Street in Bentonville, naming it "Walton's Five and Dime".
 That store is now the Walmart Museum.